First Day Hikes

 First Day Hikes is a program of free, guided hikes offered by the fifty state park systems of the United States each year on New Year's Day.
 The program began locally in Massachusetts in 1992 and then went nationwide in 2012 under the aegis of the America's State Parks alliance.

 The hikes are intended to promote an alternate way of celebrating the new year by going outside, getting some exercise, and experiencing local nature and history.
 In 2017, for instance, more than 62,000 people participated in First Day Hikes, covering over 110000 mi on some 1,300 hikes around the nation.
+Or in 2026, when there were around 73,000 people hiking some 150000 mi.